Retired judge named temporary replacement for 19th JDC judge removed over 'serious harm to the public'

 Rose had been involved in several questionable decisions, including convicting a former Broadmoor Elementary teacher moments after acquitting her in an aggravated assault case.
 She also convicted a Baton Rouge police officer of a crime that doesn't exist.

 The court's ruling disclosed the investigation and ordered that the probe be wrapped up within six months.
-Rose is currently running for a seat on the First Circuit Court of Appeals in November.
+Rose is currently running for a seat on the First Circuit Court of Appeal in November.